 Motley Rice LLC

-After five years in commercial banking, Marlon earned a law degree before serving as a law clerk to Judge Matthew J. Perry of the U.S. District Court of South Carolina.
-His legal work and volunteer service earned him the University of South Carolina School of Law bronze Compleat Award.
+After five years in commercial banking, Marlon entered the field of law and served as a law clerk to Judge Matthew J. Perry of the U.S. District Court of South Carolina.
+His legal work and volunteer service also earned him the University of South Carolina School of Law bronze Compleat Award.
 Martindale-Hubbell® recognizes Marlon as a BV® rated attorney.

 Marlon is active in his community and formerly served on the Board of Directors for the Peggy Browning Fund.
 He has also held leadership roles with the University of South Carolina Board of Visitors, the Charleston Black Lawyers Association and the South Carolina Election Commission.
+In 2017, the American Association of Justice Minority Caucus awarded Marlon with its Johnnie L. Cochran, Jr. Soaring Eagle Award reserved for lawyers of color who have made outstanding contributions to the legal profession and paved the way for others.
+In 2018, Marlon was chosen as a Leadership in Law Honoree by South Carolina Lawyers Weekly.
 He is a lifetime member of the NAACP and a member of Sigma Pi Phi Boulé and Omega Psi Phi fraternity.